Overview

 Term 3

-You have the option to further specialise and apply your content through a combination of core offerings and electives.
+You have the option to further specialise and apply your content through a combination of compulsory offerings and electives.

 This module allows you to demonstrate, by conducting an independent internationally focused research project, your ability to integrate and apply concepts and techniques you have learned in international business in an in-depth study of a topic of your choice, and to organise your findings in a report.
 The project, is aimed at developing international business leadership qualities, skills and competences.
 You are required to independently plan, execute an internationally focused empirical research project all conducted within a given time limit.

-You will also take any two electives from the Bayes-based or internationally delivered electives across all master’s degrees.
+You will also take any three electives from the Bayes-based or internationally delivered electives across all master’s degrees.

 - Corporate Restructuring